 Sponsored by the White House Fellows Foundation and Association

-Today, there still remains a call to action for all Americans who seek to better themselves, their communities, and the lives of people across the globe.
-That is what being a White House Fellow is all about: the opportunity to serve in our government alongside incredible people, all working to make the world a better place.
+Today, there is a call to action for all Americans who seek to better themselves, their communities, and the lives of people across the globe.
+That is what being a White House Fellow is all about: the opportunity to serve in our government alongside incredible people, all working for the betterment of the nation.

 White House Fellows are extraordinary Americans, competitively selected by the President’s Commission on White House Fellowships, who have demonstrated remarkable achievement early in their careers and have a proven commitment to service.

 During their year in Washington, Fellows are placed as advisors to senior White House staff, Cabinet Secretaries, and other top-ranking government officials.
 The Fellows frequently meet with top leaders in public, private and non-profit sectors to discuss the policy-making process as well as ideas and issues concerning leadership and service.
 They also participate in a robust education program that includes conversations with a range of leaders, domestic and international policy trips, and first-hand leadership development with senior government leaders.

 The White House Fellows program is non-partisan and has been a fixture across Republican and Democratic presidential administrations.
 White House Fellows come from a variety of backgrounds and reflect the diversity that makes our country so great to begin with.

 2015-2016 White House Fellows the Obama Family’s pet dog, Bo.

 - Placements: Fellows are placed as advisors to senior White House staff, Cabinet Secretaries, and other top-ranking government officials.
 Fellows work on both short-term time-sensitive projects and longer-term strategic initiatives.

 - Education Program: The Fellows participate in bi-weekly off-the-record leadership roundtable discussions with policy, government and business leaders, which expands their knowledge of leadership, policy-making, and contemporary issues.